quicwg/base-drafts/draft-ietf-quic-http.md

 : The server has attempted to push content which the client has cached.

 HTTP_REQUEST_CANCELLED (0x05):
-: The sender is no longer processing the request or response.
+: The request or its response is cancelled.

 HTTP_INCOMPLETE_REQUEST (0x06):
 : The client's stream terminated without containing a fully-formed request.